amritpal200/Synthesis-Project-1/README.md

 #### LSTM Autoencoder
 To train the LSTM autoencoder model, we will need to execute the file called `LSTM_Autoencoder.ipynb`.
 The result of the execution will be a file called `LSTMAutoencoder.pt` that will be saved in the models folder.
 This resulting file is the model ready to be used.

+To compare the resultsof these two models, we will execute the file called `results_autoencoders.ipynb`.
+The results of this file will be a printed graph for each of the models representing the score of each log given its error value on the test set.
+Additionally, at the end of this file will be printed a *Dataframe* object for each of the models showing the anomalies based on a editable threshold.